cmohge1/lrbs-digital-scholarly-editing/day_4_plan.md

 So suppose you choose the optional module `<moduleRef key="analysis"/>` but you only want to use certain elements.
 You would check for the available elements in the module by going to the appropriate chapter in the Guidelines, which happens to be Chapter 17.
 The end of the chapter includes a helpful module analysis, which indicates:

->**Module analysis: Simple analytic mechanisms** Elements defined: c cl interp interpGrp m pc phr s span spanGrp w Classes defined: att.global.analytic att.linguistic
+<strong>Module analysis:</strong> Simple analytic mechanisms** Elements defined: c cl interp interpGrp m pc phr s span spanGrp w
+Classes defined: att.global.analytic att.linguistic

 This tells you what elements are available and what class these belong to.
 But if we only want to use phrase- and word-level elements (`<s>, <phr>, and <w>`) in our document (and none of the interpretive stuff), we could write a <moduleRef> thus: